fivequarters/fusebit.io/src/_blog/_posts/run-every-nodejs-version-in-lambda.md

 post_og_image: https://fusebit.io/assets/images/blog/twitter-everynode.png
 ---

 So you want to create an AWS Lambda function running the latest version of Node.js?
 Maybe you want to use the new [fetch()](https://fusebit.io/blog/node-fetch/) API?
-Use the latest V8?
-Or switch your async code from callbacks to promises?
+Or need that one feature of the latest V8?
+Or just deploy your next serverless app with the latest and greatest version?

-Whatever the reason, you have a small problem - AWS usually takes some time before adding support for new versions of Node.js.
+Whatever the reason, you have a small problem - Amazon Web Services usually takes some time before adding support for new versions of Node.js.
 As of this writing, Node.js v18 is about to ship, and the latest version supported by AWS is v14.

 Enter [fusebit/everynode](https://github.com/fusebit/everynode).
 Everynode allows you to: